Starting as an engineering manager

 Managing other managers

 Does that qualify to be a senior engineering manager?
-Well, the title could be different in different organisations!
-So maybe Senior Engineering manager in your organisation means someone who manages other managers.
+Well, the title could be different in different organizations!
+So maybe Senior Engineering manager in your organization means someone who manages other managers.
 I haven’t embarked on that challenge yet.

 The moment you step into managing managers, you end up asking yourselves similar questions to what you asked when you took on engineering management in the first place.